-- Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to carrier screening for hereditary hearing loss. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to genetic disorders that affect multiple organ systems - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for hearing loss that is not specifically discussed in this or another non-general policy.
+- Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to carrier screening for hereditary hearing loss. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to genetic disorders that affect multiple organ systems. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for hearing loss that is not specifically discussed in this or another non-general policy, including known familial variant testing.